-Therefore, when Moses asked to see the full glory of God the Father (Exodus 33:18), his request was denied (Exodus 33:20).
-Instead, he was covered with the hand of God as the Lord revealed His character to him saying “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, by no means clearing the guilt” (Exodus 34:6, 7).
+When Moses asked to see the full glory of God the Father (Exodus 33:18), his request was denied.
+The Lord said to Him, “You cannot see My face; for no man shall see Me, and live” (Exodus 33:20).
+Instead, Moses was covered with the hand of God as the Lord revealed His character to him saying, “The Lord, the Lord God, merciful and gracious, longsuffering, and abounding in goodness and truth, keeping mercy for thousands, forgiving iniquity and transgression and sin, by no means clearing the guilt” (Exodus 34:6, 7).

-There are many verses in the Bible that tell us that God spoke to men in the person of Jesus in the Old Testament: to Abraham (Genesis 18:1-3), Jacob (Genesis 32:24–25, 30), Joshua (Joshua5:14, 15), Gideon (Judges 6:22; 13:22), Daniel (Daniel 3:25) etc. and in the New Testament as well (John 1:18; 6:46; 1 Tim.
-1:17; 1 John 4:12).
+There are many verses in the Bible that tell us that God spoke to men in the person of Jesus in the Old Testament.
+Some of these examples are: Abraham (Genesis 18:1-3), Jacob (Genesis 32:24–25, 30), Joshua (Joshua 5:14, 15), Gideon (Judges 6:22; 13:22), Daniel (Daniel 3:25), etc. And in the New Testament, God also spoke to men in the person of Jesus (John 1:18; 6:46; 1 Timothy 1:17; 1 John 4:12, etc.).

 In His service,